-Istanbul attack: Manhunt continues for shooter
+Istanbul nightclub attack: ISIS claims responsibility

 Identifying victims

-Thirty-nine people were killed in the attack -- 24 men and 15 women, said Ali Seker, a parliament member in Istanbul, according to Anadolu.
+Twenty-four men and 15 women, said Ali Seker, a parliament member, according to Anadolu.
 Of those, 27 were foreign nationals and 11 were Turks, Seker said.
-One person is still to be identified.
+One person is still unidentified.

 Jihadist-inspired attack?